-In today’s world especially with the existence of social media, people tend to be obsessed over things that they know deep inside they don’t need them but they are just crazy about them because they are in and trendy.
+In today’s world especially with the existence of social media, people tend to be obsessed with things that they know deep inside they don’t need, but they are just crazy about them because they are in and trendy.

-I was not an exception to these people, I did want to do what others is doing for the sake of people’s approval.
+I was not an exception to these people; I did want to do what others were doing for the sake of people’s approval.
 It was an illusion.

 In this article, I am going to list 3 things that I stopped myself from being obsessed with, after realizing that it is just what social media needs me to be and not what I need to be.